StardustModding/Interstellar/README.md

 # Interstellar

-An space-focused Minecraft tech mod, supporting Fabric, Forge, Quilt, and NeoForge, with a massive amount of content and things to explore, with a heavy focus on ultra-high quality and ultimate customization.
+A space-focused Minecraft tech mod, supporting Fabric, Forge, Quilt, and NeoForge, with a massive amount of content and things to explore, with a heavy focus on ultra-high quality and ultimate customization.
 Build your own ship, build your own space station, manage resources, terraform planets, upgrade your suit, battle your friends in the vast